luolingchun/flask-openapi3/docs/Tutorial/Operation.md

 *New in v1.0.0*

-`deprecated`: mark as deprecated support.
-Default to not True.
+`deprecated`: mark as deprecated support. default to not True.

 ```python
 @app.get('/book', deprecated=True)